ndkode/elabram-backend-recruitment/README.md

 - `GET /categories/:id`: Retrieve a category by ID
 - `GET /reports/products`: Retrieve a report of all products for dashboards

+## Postman Collection

+To easily test the API endpoints, a Postman collection has been provided.

+### How to Use the Postman Collection

+1. Download the Postman collection file: [Postman Collection](./Elabram Backend API.postman_collection.json)
+2. Open Postman.
+3. Import the collection by selecting `File -> Import` in Postman and uploading the `Elabram Backend API.postman_collection.json` file.
+4. Set the `{{baseUrl}}` variable in Postman to point to your local or deployed API, e.g., `http://localhost:8080`.
+5. You can now test all the API endpoints using the imported collection.

 ### Complex MySQL Query Optimization